GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 My research interests cover cryptography, security, privacy, and distributed systems.
 More information about my research work can be found [here](/research/).

-Before joining NuCypher, I was a Research Scientist at [CacheCash](https://cachecash.com), a new startup that builds a fully distributed content delivery network (CDN) service powered by a cryptocurrency.
+Before joining NuCypher, I was a Research Scientist at [CacheCash](https://cachecash.com), a startup that builds a fully distributed content delivery network (CDN) service powered by a cryptocurrency.
 CacheCash was the core work of my PhD thesis.